-The Waste Avoidance and Resource Recovery (WARR) Levy Act 2007 provides for a landfill levy to be applied to waste received at metropolitan landfills and metropolitan waste received at landfills outside the metropolitan area.
+The Waste Avoidance and Resource Recovery Levy Act 2007 (WARR Levy Act), provides for a landfill levy to be applied to waste received at metropolitan landfills and metropolitan waste received at landfills outside the metropolitan area.
 The objectives of the landfill levy are twofold:

 - to act as an economic instrument to reduce waste to landfill by increasing the price of landfill disposal